nihirunoherr/linutix/README.txt

 If you use Linux, and switch to Linutix, you will not see any noticable changes.

 Can I contribute?
 By it's nature, Linutix cannot be "contributed" to.
+Open an issue if you'd like to recommend a PR to be merged.